instantiations/es_compression/README.md

 ## Framework
 Initial codecs provided by this library use FFI-based implementations.
-However, the framework easily allows for pure dart implementations for use within a web context. [rle_example.dart](example/rle_example.dart) shows a simple example of how to accomplish this.
+However, the framework easily allows for pure dart implementations for use within a front-end web context. [rle_example.dart](example/rle_example.dart) shows a simple example of how to accomplish this.

 The `GZipCodec` from `dart:io` served as a great starting point for understanding how to put the VAST Platform framework abstractions in terms of Dart codecs, converters, filters, sinks.